Hyperbolic embedding of multilayer networks: Results

 where $X_i^1$ and $X_i^2$ denote the positions of node $i$ in the first and second layer embeddings, respectively. $d_{\mathbb{D}}(\cdot, \cdot)$ is the hyperbolic distance function in the Poincaré's disk model (See Eq.~\ref{eq_hyp_dist}). $E_1^h$ and $E_2^h$ denote the embeddings of the first and second layer, respectively, in the Poincaré disk.
 In other words, the score corresponds to the mean hyperbolic displacement of nodes between the two layers.
 A lower $G_{\text{score}}$ indicates a better alignment between the embeddings, and thus a more coherent multilayer representation.

 To assess the impact of the coupling parameter $\mu$, we performed the embedding over a range of $\mu$ values for a two-layer graph (a multilayer SBM model), computing the corresponding $G_{\text{score}}$ in each case.
 Interestingly, we observed a sharp transition in the behavior of $G_{\text{score}}$ as $\mu$ increases.
 Beyond a critical value, denoted $\mu^*$, the score drops significantly and stabilizes at a plateau value, referred to as ${G_{\text{score}}}^*$ (see Fig.~\ref{fig:heatmap_mu}).
-Plateau is stable even when $\mu$ takes large values such as $\mu \to 10^4 \mu^*$ (result not shown).
+Plateau is stable even when $\mu$ takes large values such as $\mu \to 10^4 \mu^*$ (result not shown). \corr{This indicates that, to reach a stable regime on the plateau, the parameter $\mu$ must satisfy $\mu \gg \mu^* \simeq$ the mean edge weight on the graph.
+Since the alignment remains stable once the plateau is reached, choosing a sufficiently high value of $\mu$ ensures convergence without adverse effects.}

 To further interpret the physical meaning of $\mu^*$, we replicated this analysis using a multilayer stochastic block model (SBM) with varying the mean edge weights of the graphs.
 This was implemented by scaling the edge weights of the original graph to achieve the desired mean.
 Remarkably, we found that $\mu^*$ scales with the mean edge weight of the network, and the plateau value ${G_{\text{score}}}^*$ is consistently reached when $\mu$ matches this mean value.
 This suggests that optimal embedding performance occurs when the coupling strength $\mu$ reflects the average internal connectivity strength of the layers.